Skip to main content

 Can a lawyer stop a foreclosure sale on Long Island?+

 In some cases, an attorney can ask a court to stay (pause) a scheduled foreclosure sale by filing an emergency order to show cause with a request for a temporary restraining order.
-Whether a court grants it depends on the timing, the procedural history of the case, and whether there is a legal basis — for example, a defect in the RPAPL 1304 notice, a standing problem, improper service, or a pending modification or bankruptcy issue.
+Whether a court grants it depends on the timing, the procedural history of the case, and whether there is a legal basis — for example, a defect in the RPAPL 1304 notice, a standing problem, improper service, a pending loss-mitigation application, or a bankruptcy issue.
 There is no guarantee a stay will be granted, and the closer the sale date, the harder it is.
 Call before the date passes so the options can be evaluated immediately.

 Can I stop an eviction after a foreclosure sale?+

-After a foreclosure sale, the new owner generally must bring a separate proceeding to obtain possession, and there are procedural requirements they must follow.
+After a foreclosure sale, the purchaser generally must bring a separate proceeding to obtain possession and must follow specific procedural steps, including proper notice.
 Depending on the facts, it may be possible to challenge the post-sale possession process or seek a short stay through an order to show cause.
-This is highly time-sensitive and fact-specific; if you have received an eviction notice, a 10-day notice to quit, or a warrant, call right away.
+This is highly time-sensitive and fact-specific; if you have received a notice to quit, a petition, or a warrant of eviction, call right away.

 What is an emergency order to show cause in a foreclosure case?+

-An order to show cause (OSC) is a way to bring an urgent request before a judge faster than a normal motion.
+An order to show cause (OSC) is a procedural device that lets a lawyer bring an urgent request before a judge faster than an ordinary motion.
 In foreclosure, an OSC can ask the court to stay a sale or eviction and to hear an argument that something went wrong in the case.
+A judge can sign a temporary restraining order pausing the sale until the motion is heard.
 An OSC can sometimes buy time or reopen an issue, but it cannot erase a valid debt or guarantee that a home is saved.
-What it can and cannot do depends on the specific facts and where the case stands.

 How fast do I need to call if my sale or eviction date is close?+

 As soon as possible.
-Emergency relief takes time to prepare — a lawyer has to review the file, identify a legal basis, and draft and file papers before the deadline.
+Emergency relief takes time to prepare — a lawyer has to review the file, identify a legal basis, draft the order to show cause and supporting affidavit, and get before a judge, sometimes the same day.
 If your sale or eviction is within days, call immediately at (516) 750-0595 and have your documents ready.
-Waiting until the day before makes meaningful relief much less likely.
+Waiting until the afternoon before the sale makes meaningful relief much less likely, though it is still worth calling.

 What documents should I have ready?+